tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### Google Keep

-Sometimes, I'll have thoughts and ideas that I haven't quite formulated into tasks yet.
+Sometimes I'll have thoughts and ideas that I haven't quite formulated into tasks yet.
 It could be an epiphany about something I'd like to do better, a cool quote I heard or just a scratch pad to dump my current train of thought.
 For these and any other non-task thoughts, I use Google Keep.
 You can think of Google Keep as my RAM of ideas.
 Any time a thought pops into my head that I want to make sure I capture, it's a simple tap away from the widget on my phone.
-I also use Google Assistant for this, but I don't need IFTTT since Google Keep integrates directly with Google Assistant.
+I also use Google Assistant for this if I want to take a note without the use of my hands, simply by saying "Hey Google, make a note..."

 Google Keep only really has 3 "stages" a note can be in: a normal note, a pinned note, and an archived note.
 For that reason, I don't like to keep notes in there for a long time.
 It tends to make me feel scattered and unorganized.
 Instead, I try to clear out all of my notes each week during my weekly planning.
 Often times these notes lead to action items for my Trello board, other times they are just thoughts, impressions or ideas that I want to make sure I hold onto.
 That's where OneNote comes into play 👇.